 He made me promise to get him out.
 Used and manipulated me all that time, made me feel like shit, and then when I finally get to meet the real him he pulls off a stunt like this.

 Everyone here always thought that who they were died when they committed their crimes, but I know that that’s not the case.
 When we were in my cell like that, I got to meet him.
 Aslan, that is.
 In turn, he met Casper.

 Lightning strikes somewhere behind me, bringing everything in sharp relief, and that’s when I’m spotted.
 A cop sees my silhouette in the darkness and yells at me to stay where I am – and in that moment, everything I’ve learned in the last few months kicks in and my instincts tell me exactly what to do even as guns are trained onto me and the light of one of the helicopters rests on me.
 Their memories come to the front of my mind.

 Only in your memories do your dreams stay alive.

 Keep us alive.

 So I take two steps backwards and turn on my heel, ignoring the way they yell at me to stop what I’m doing, and with my fifth step I disappear.And I run.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SydtheSquydWrite a Review